 A survey at Chiltern’s University College found a bad boss can raise your blood pressure, upping your odds of heart disease by 20 percent.
 Get in their good books by taking them for coffee.
 Studies at Yale found that a hot drink will cause them to subconsciously view you as a warmer, more likeable person.

-There’s bad news for those of you who punch in when the rest of us are clocking off: a United Nations report says working the night shift increases your chances of getting cancer.
-The researchers concluded that working too many night shifts disrupts your circadian rhythm – your internal body clock – and this can lead to cancer.
+A United Nations report says working the night shift increases your chances of getting cancer.
+The researchers concluded that working too many night shifts disrupts your circadian rhythm – your internal body clock – and could lead to cancer.
 “Constant light, dim light at night or simulated chronic jet lag can substantially increase tumour development,” the report said.
 “Other experimental studies show that reducing melatonin levels at night increases the incidence or growth of tumours.”
 If you can’t switch to day shifts, then lower your risk by popping a melatonin pill.
 Melatonin is key to keeping your circadian rhythm in time.
-Check out – http://mh.co.za/downtime/guy-wisdom/job-search

-Feel like you’re chained to your desk?
+Are you chained to your desk?
 Break free – your life may depend on it.
-Researchers from the National Medical Research Institute in New Zealand found that a third of patients being admitted with deep vein thrombosis (DVT) were office workers, not frequent fliers.
+The New Zealand National Medical Research Institute found that a third of patients with deep vein thrombosis (DVT) were office workers.
 If left untreated these clots can cause chest pain, heart attacks and strokes.